hannguyen-1005/COP4530-Final-Project/README.md

     ----------------------------
     // Methods
+    - constructor(): Initialize the network and generate random latency for each connection
     - addDevice(int id): Add a node to the network
     - removeDevice(int id): Remove a node and its connections from the network
     - addConnection(int source_id, int destination_id): Add a connection between two nodes